-In an area where the density of old churches is far above the need, the local parish has applied for an approval to demolish the building from 1908.
+In an area where the density of old churches is nowadays far beyond the actual need, the local parish has applied for an approval to demolish the building from 1908.
 The National Heritage Board has refused to give its approval, but is unwilling to at least share the expected 30 MSEK renovation cost.
 It is said that the church is for sale for SEK 1 (approx 15 US cents) to anyone who can undertake to renovate it.

 Update September 2007: The demolition has now begun and the roof of the tower has been taken off.
 The demolition of the main structure is scheduled for October.
 If I had been in a better shape, I would have gone there and documented when it all turns into rubble.
 It's supposed to be finished and fully cleaned up by christmas.